Stress Eating

 Conclusion

-The process for identifying your feelings is often one of mulling things over time.
+Identifying your feelings is often one of mulling things over time.
 You can come back to it when you realize another aspect later.

 • 3 Ways to Turn Body Hate into Body Love